Obsessive compulsive disorder (OCD)

 Despite a lot of research being done, there is no clear answer on the causes of OCD.
 The respected British mental health charity MIND says that there are three main theories:

-- Personal experiences such as childhood trauma, especially emotional abuse and neglect, may also increase the risk of mood disorders.
-If traumatic experiences in the past mean that we often feel fear and anxiety, then we may develop strong thought patterns and behaviours to try and cope.
-If our parents or carers used compulsive behaviour to deal with their own anxiety, then we may learn it as a normal coping strategy.
+- Personal experiences like childhood trauma, especially emotional abuse and neglect, may increase the risk of OCD.
+Traumatic experiences can mean we develop strong thought patterns and behaviours to cope.
+If our parents or carers used compulsive behaviour to deal with their own anxiety, we may learn it as a normal coping strategy.

-There are two main evidence based psychological approaches that have been shown to help.
+There are two evidence based psychological approaches shown to support those with OCD.
 These are Cognitive Behavioural therapy and Mindfulness Based therapy.
-Both of these will assist you to develop a toolkit of strategies so that you feel you can become more aware of the unwanted thoughts and compulsive behaviours and develop coping mechanisms and ways to manage them.
+Both will assist you in becoming more aware of unwanted thoughts and compulsive behaviours, and developing coping mechanisms to manage them.

-You may also want to address the underlying issues and causes that led to the development of OCD.
-For this, more in-depth psychotherapy can help you to explore unresolved trauma or difficult experiences in your life that may have created a basic biological patterning, with resulting tendencies towards anxiety and OCD patterns to cope.
-By establishing a trusting relationship for therapeutic purposes, creates the possibility for depth healing – both for past events and present time experiences.
-Positive changes occur in fundamental biology, such as the creation of new neural pathways in the brain, regulation of cortisol and other hormones in response to stress, and a more resilient nervous system.
+You may want to address the underlying issues and causes that led to the development of OCD.
+Psychotherapy can help you explore unresolved trauma or difficult experiences in your life that may have created a basic biological patterning, with resulting tendencies towards anxiety and OCD patterns to cope.

 References